 Some of Peru's most popular dishes are part Asian in origin, such as arroz chaufa (Peruvian fried rice) and lomo saltado, a beef and potato stir-fry.

 Ceviche is a hugely popular dish in Peru, and especially in the summer at the beach.
-Anticuchos are another beach/BBQ favorite: marinated grilled meat kabobs (traditionally made with beef heart, but also good with chicken).
+Anticuchos are another beach/BBQ favorite since the marinated grilled meat kabobs (traditionally made with beef heart, but also good with chicken) are easy and tasty.
 Stuffed foods, or "rellenos", are common, like meat-filled potatoes (papas rellenas) and stuffed peppers (rocotos rellenos).
 Many wonderful Peruvian dishes are seasoned with aji amarillo (a yellow/orange chile pepper with a fruity aroma) and aji panca (another chile pepper with a sweet smoky taste).
 Try one of these main dishes for your next dinner:

 04 of 06